(WIP) Programs And Reading Memory

 0x300

 It's good to know about the virtual memory addresses since this is what you are working with when reverse engineering or manipulating memory.
-Many people seem to think it is memory direct from the RAM that you're playing with but that's not the case.
+For now on in this post, if I say "memory address" or "address" I'm talking about the virtual memory address.
+Many people seem to think that the memory you're playing with is the actual physical memory, but that's not the case.

 Editing memory